Learning from Synthetic InSAR with Vision Transformers: The case of volcanic unrest detection

 \section{Experiments}

 In this section, we investigate how well we can transfer knowledge learnt on synthetic data to the real domain.
-Our training set consists of $25,000$ synthetically generated InSAR samples created using the generator from~\cite{https://doi.org/10.1029/2019JB017519}.
-For the validation set we construct a second synthetic dataset containing 3,361 deformation and 5,000 non-deformation patches.
-To evaluate and compare the performance of our models with the current state-of-the-art, we use as test set the C1 dataset with real InSAR from several volcanoes, used in the work of~\cite{bountos2021self}.
-The details of each dataset, such as the number of positive and negative samples, can be seen in Table~\ref{tab:data}.
-Figure~\ref{fig:all_samples} contains samples from both the synthetic and the real domain.

-The synthetic InSAR data generator we use is \href{https://github.com/matthew-gaddes/SyInterferoPy}{SyInterferoPy}~\cite{https://doi.org/10.1029/2019JB017519}, which produces random interferograms over a collection of subaerial volcanoes.
+Our training set consists of $25,000$ synthetically generated InSAR samples created using the \href{https://github.com/matthew-gaddes/SyInterferoPy}{SyInterferoPy}~\cite{https://doi.org/10.1029/2019JB017519} generator, which produces random interferograms over a collection of subaerial volcanoes.
 The interferograms arise from the synthesis of i) deformation signals considering simple dyke, sill, or Mogi sources, ii) a topographically correlated atmospheric phase screen (APS), iii) a turbulent APS, iv) phase gradients, and v) the superposition of regions of incoherence.
 Interferograms without deformation can also be synthesised.
 In our synthetic dataset, deformation is in the range [10cm 25cm], turbulent APS has on average a maximum strength of 2cm and is correlated on a 5km scale.
 We also vary the rad/km of delay for the topographically correlated APS.
 For the Mogi volcanic source the random variables are the expected magma chamber volume change and the source depth, for the sill we vary parameters like strike, depth, width, length and dip, while for the dyke we vary in addition the depth of its top segment.
 As seen in Figure~\ref{fig:all_samples}, the synthesized interferograms are a very good, but simplified approximation of reality.
 Interferometric fringe patterns in particular appear in synthetic data to be clearer with respect to real InSAR data.
 This implies that domain adaptation would be needed to improve classification performance.